impy-project/chromo/README.md

      chromo --help

 To see the help of the command-line interface.
 If that does not work, just replace `chromo` with `python -m chromo`.
 The command-line interface was designed to feel familiar for users of [CRMC](https://gitlab.iap.kit.edu/AirShowerPhysics/crmc).
 The CLI can write events in a variety of output formats, as detailed below.
-CLI via a HEPMC output that can be piped in Rivet or other tools supporting the format.
+HepMC output can be piped into RIVET and many other tools supporting the format.

 ## Output formats

-- HEPMC (optionally gzip compressed)
+- HepMC (via pyhepmc, optionally gzip compressed)
 - ROOT (via uproot)
-- event views via SVG (via pyhepmc package)
+- SVG images of events (via pyhepmc package)

 ## Supported models